FaaStRuby/faastruby-rpc/README.md

 ```
 You can use positional or keyword arguments when calling external functions, as long as the external function's `handler` method is defined with matching arguments.

-This gem is already required when you run your functions in FaaStRuby, or using `faastruby server`.
+This gem is already required when you run your functions in faastRuby, or using `faastruby server`.

 ## Running code when the invoked function responds
 If you pass a block when you call another function, the block will execute as soon as the response arrives.
 For example: